Non-Hermitian catalysis of spontaneous symmetry breaking on Euclidean and hyperbolic lattices: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec:system}, we specify the lattice configurations yielding Dirac liquids, Fermi liquids, and flat bands in noninteracting systems, their dimensions (number of lattice sites), and boundary conditions.
-In Sec.~\ref{sec:freefermions}, we introduce the NH tight-binding model featuring a real eigenvalue spectrum, and discuss the resulting scaling of the density of states and reduction of the band width.
-Section~\ref{sec:NHcatalysis} is devoted to establishing a general criterion for the NH catalysis of ordered states, which we exemplify with the CDW and SDW orders by considering the construction of the NH operator in the noninteracting system from Sec.~\ref{sec:freefermions}.
+In Sec.~\ref{sec:freefermions}, we introduce the NH tight-binding model featuring a real eigenvalue spectrum, and discuss the resulting scaling of the density of states and reduction of the bandwidth.
+Section~\ref{sec:NHcatalysis} is devoted to establishing a general criterion for the NH catalysis of ordered states, which we exemplify with the CDW and SDW orders by considering a specific construction of the NH operator in the noninteracting system, following the general principle outlined in Sec.~\ref{sec:freefermions}.
 In Sec.~\ref{sec:NHQM}, we briefly review the quintessential components of biorthogonal quantum mechanics tailored for NH quantum systems and required for the current venture.
 Section~\ref{sec:CDW} establishes the NH catalysis mechanism for the CDW order within the framework of the NN Coulomb repulsion, where we also discuss various scaling functions.
 In Sec.~\ref{sec:SDW}, we demonstrate similar outcomes for the SDW order by considering the on-site Hubbard repulsion.
 Finite size effects on the local gap and order parameters in hyperbolic lattices with open boundary conditions are discussed in Sec.~\ref{sec:finitesizehyperbolic}.
-In Sec.~\ref{sec:summary} we summarize the key findings and present discussion on related issues, including possible experimental platforms to test our theoretical predictions.
-A detailed discussion on the real space Hamiltonian (both tight-binding and effective single-particle) in Bernal-stacked bilayer honeycomb lattice is relegated to Appendix~\ref{append:BBLG}.
-In Appendix~\ref{append:HypFB}, we show additional numerical results for the CDW and SDW orders in flat band systems, realized on the $\{ 8,4 \}$ hyperbolic lattice.
+In Sec.~\ref{sec:summary} we summarize the key findings and discuss related issues, including possible experimental platforms to test our theoretical predictions.
+A detailed discussion on the real-space Hamiltonian (both tight-binding and effective single-particle) on Bernal-stacked bilayer honeycomb lattice is relegated to Appendix~\ref{append:BBLG}.
+In Appendix~\ref{append:HypFB}, we show additional numerical results for the CDW and SDW orders in flat-band systems, realized on the $\{ 8,4 \}$ hyperbolic lattice.
+A competition between commuting- and anticommuting-class masses is briefly discussed in Appendix~\ref{append:competition}.